 - A. Application for a permit under this chapter shall: - 1.
 Be on forms provided by the Town; - 2.
 Include payment of permit review fees as set forth in Section 3.32.010; and - 3.
 Grant permission for Town inspectors to enter the property during: - a.
 Town review of the permit; - b.
 The life of the permit to ensure compliance with all applicable codes and conditions; and - c.
-Any required maintenance or monitoring period. - B. Permit applications submitted for review under this chapter shall expire twelve months after the date of filing a complete application.
-The Director may extend the application thirty days upon request of the applicant.
+Any required maintenance or monitoring period. - B. Permit applications submitted for review under this chapter shall expire twelve months after the date of filing a complete application unless extended by the Director prior to the twelve month expiration date.
+The Director shall extend the application thirty days upon request of the applicant if timely requested.
 The Director may extend the life of an application further if any of the following conditions exist: - 1.
 A related permit review is in progress; provided the applicant has submitted a complete, timely response to Town requests or the Director determines that unique or unusual circumstances exist that warrant additional time for such response, and the Director determines that the review is proceeding in a timely manner toward a final Town decision; or - 2.
 Litigation against the Town or applicant is in progress, the outcome of which may affect the validity or the provisions of any permit issued pursuant to such application.
 (Ord.
 17-578 § 1 (Exh.
 F (part)), 2017)